-It makes sense to use a price comparison tool and contact insurance companies listing details for your medical issue.
+Using a price comparison tool makes sense as contacting insurance companies listing details for your medical issue.
 While anyone can get accepted for a guaranteed life assurance policy (with only some very limited exceptions), that does not mean everyone should apply for one.

 Researching the marketplace could save you a lot of money in the long run and help you get the best possible deal.